RLoris/ArrayHelperDoc/README.md

 ![Maximum](./assets/max.png)

-    Returns the index of the maximum value in the array or -1
+_Returns the index of the maximum value in the array or -1._

 | Node | Inputs | Outputs | Note |
 | ---- | ------ | ------- | ---- |